 Wendy’s experience of the ACF, healthcare sector, charitable sector and local matters means she can bring a wealth of experience to the board.

 Chris joined ACF as a cadet in 1970 and is currently a volunteer Colonel Cadets in the North East.
 He has volunteered in four ACF Counties and was a Vice President at the Cadet Forces Commissioning Board.
 From 1995 to 2009 Chris was a member of the ACF Training Committee.
 He spent his career in Local Government, starting as an Apprentice Electrician, moving into technical posts where Chris eventually managed the Electrical Office before moving into General Construction Management including Building Services, Building Maintenance, Housing Refurbishment and New Build, Procurement, Stores, Waste Management, Project Management and Highways Management.
 Chris is a Fellow of the Institute of Engineering and Technology and a Fellow in the Institute of Leadership and Management, registered with the Engineering Council as an Incorporated Engineer and a former Member of the Chartered Institute of Housing.

 David was an Army Cadet which he credits with preparing him to attend Welbeck College.
 David later commissioned into the Royal Engineers where he served for 10 years.
 The Army Cadets gave David a fantastic start in life and he believes it still gives thousands of children great starts and prepares them well for adult life.
 This is why David plays an active part as a trustee of ACCT UK, which helps young people and volunteers in the ACF.
-David is currently the Commandant of Gwent & Powys ACF.
+David is a former ACF Commandant.
 In his spare time David enjoys sport, walking the mountains and traveling.